 Biking on the Big Island is rarely considered by tourists, and commonly thought of as “something only those crazy triathlon types would do”.
-However, it can be very rewarding to rent a bike during the day and cruise around town and along the shore, or to head into the rainforest on your mountain bike.
+However, it can be a very rewarding and fun experience to rent a bike during the day and cruise around town and along the shore, or to head into the rainforest to see the volcano on your mountain bike.

-Biking is a so much better option than the car if you want to take in the surroundings.
-You can stop anytime and everywhere, ride at your own pace and take in the sounds, smells and colors from up and close.
-We heartily recommend biking in the Hawaii Volcanoes National Park and along the winding coastal roads!
+Biking is, in our opinion, a far better option than the car if you want to take in the surroundings.
+You can stop anytime and everywhere, ride at your own pace and take in the sounds, smells, and colors from up and close.
+We especially like biking in the Hawaii Volcanoes National Park or along the winding coastal roads.

 Biking in Hawaii Volcanoes National Park

-The best (and most dramatic) place to bike on the Big Island is without doubt the Hawaii Volcanoes National Park.
+The best (and most spectacular) place to ride your bike on the Big Island is, without any doubt, the Hawaii Volcanoes National Park.
 There are trails for every skill set and age, and the biggest challenge will be to get your bike up to the park.
-The national park has prepared information on “how to bike the volcanoes” with all bike trails inside the park, as well as safety information and some handy pointers.
-If you like a challenge, go for the Mauna Loa summit!
+The national park gives information on “how to bike the volcanoes“, listing all bike trails inside the park, as well as safety information and some handy pointers.
+If you like a challenging ride, try one of our favorite scenic drives, the Mauna Loa summit road!

 It is not possible to rent a bike in the park or in the nearby Volcano Village.
 To have a bike in the park you either have to bring up your bike with your car or join a tour.

 If you like biking but don’t like planning, you can also choose for an arranged bicycle tour.
 The people organizing these tours take all the planning out of your hands and make sure you have a fitting bicycle, protective gear, transport to and from the tour location and, if needed, food, drinks and accommodation underway.
 These tours last between 3 and 7 hours, and cost at around $100 per person (depending on a lot of things).